sandscorpio/SendEmailRobust/README.md

 * All user input is validated
 * Requests are submitted via POST requests to be consistent with HTTP standards
 * Requests are authenticated via username/password
-* Note: API keys for SendGrid and Mailgun have not been committed to this public repo.
+* Note: Sensitive information like API keys for SendGrid and Mailgun and username/password have not been committed to this public repo (constants.py)

 _Tech Stack_
 * Python with Flask for hosting